 Prettiest Villages in Provence

 The cliché is world-renowned.
-The imagery more potent than any other in France: perfect blue skies, endless lavender fields, exquisite gastronomy and some of Europe’s most picturesque villages.
-With such high expectations from first-time visitors, Provence could be a major anticlimax, and yet the region has retained its allure and unique charm, despite the growing number of summer visitors.
+The imagery more potent than any other in France: perfect blue skies, endless lavender fields, exquisite gastronomy, and some of Europe’s most picturesque villages.
+With such high expectations from first-time visitors, Provence could be a major anticlimax.
+Yet, the region has retained its allure and unique charm, despite the growing number of summer visitors.
 It is most people’s idea of a perfect holiday, delivering on all fronts.

 It is almost too beautiful.
 Crowded in the summer months, Vaison-La-Romaine is the quintessential Provencal village, split by the waters of River Ouveze into a lovely pedestrianized center.
 Overhead is the walled, cobbled street of the Cite Medievale on the hilltop.
 To stroll through the old city is to savor a remarkable history lesson; the ruined remains of the Roman city – Vasio Vocontiorum – have been meticulously preserved, a monument to Roman rule and achievements which flourished from the 6th to 2nd centuries BC.
 Our favorite spots to savor the views are the pretty Pont Romain (Roman Bridge) and the 12th-century Chateau built by the Counts of Toulouse.
 The thriving Tuesday market is the icing on the cake.

-The epitome of a sleepy village, Apt is the ideal place to get away from it all.
-Unspoiled, untouched and isolated, Apt nonetheless comes alive with its Saturday morning market, brimming with local specialties and fresh produce.
+The epitome of a sleepy village, Apt, is ideal for getting away from it all.
+Unspoiled, untouched, and isolated, Apt nonetheless comes alive with its Saturday morning market, brimming with local specialties and fresh produce.
 The heady sights and smells are unmissable, as are the pretty medieval streets and squares.
 The town’s festive spirit also peaks during its wine and cheese festival, held in the summer.
 Over 25 chateaux advertise their wares, to the delight of Apt’s numerous visitors.
 It offers a veritable slice of the Provencal dream – visit in winter to have it to yourself.